 As a 100% Tenant’s Agent, we take you into the market to develop and build leverage.
 That’s what we bring to your Lease Renewal party.
 Finally, you’ve figured out how to gain the advantage you need as a Renewing Tenant.

 Now, the score is Tenant 22 versus Landlord 21.
 And your Landlord’s Team starts to worry, which is exactly where you want them.

 By adding a 100% Tenant’s Agent to your team, you will fundamentally change the Landlord’s approach to your Lease Renewal.

 “Dang that Renewing Tenant and MacLaurin Williams!
-They’ve figured out The Landlord’s Trap.
+They’ve figured out my Landlord’s Trap.
 It’s not going to work this time,” your Landlord grumbles.

 As a 100% Tenant’s Agent, we minimize the profits that your Landlord makes off of your Lease Renewal.
-We thwart any attempts to treat you as a Captive Tenant at Renewal Time.
+We thwart any and all attempts to treat you as a Captive Tenant at Renewal Time.

 Our goal is not to create an adversarial relationship with your Landlord.
 It’s simply to ensure that you will receive a Fair Market Renewal.
 If we can achieve that and remain friendly with the Landlord, we will.
 However, if the relationship does become tense, then it’s far better that the Landlord’s ire be focused on your Tenant Rep as the Bad Cop and not you as the Good Cop.

 Occasionally, though, a Landlord, knowing early on that you are going to the market with a 100% Tenant Rep, will sharpen its pencil upfront and show you the love in its very first offer to renew.
 That, of course, tends to reduce the climate for conflict but we can’t promise it will happen every time, just maybe.